Education in Villages of Haryana

 Apart from agriculture; many people in the villages of Haryana are also engaged in dairy farming.
 The extensive dairy farming has given the state the title of ‘Milk Pail of India’.
 The major dairy products produced in Haryana include Milk, Ghee, Butter, Dahi, Paneer, etc. Horticulture and vegetable farming have also been taken as occupation by many villagers in the recent years.
 The fruits like oranges, malta, kinnoo, mausami, ber, mangoes, etc. are cultivated quite extensively in the villages of Haryana.
 Besides agriculture and farming, the villagers in Haryana are also engaged in the industries like automobile, cement, dairy, sugar mills, textiles, paper, engineering, agro-based industries, electricity production, etc.

+The village fairs and festivals are the platform for social communication.
 The villages of Haryana are quite rich in culture and folklore.
-There are numerous seasonal and religious festivals celebrated in the villages of Haryana and the festivals further glorify the rich culture of this region.
-The most widely celebrated festivals in the villages of Haryana include Holi, Diwali, Lohri, Basant Panchami, Gangore, Baisakhi, Teej, Nirjala Akadshi, Janmashtami, Sanjhi, Guggapir, Dussehra, Kurukshetra Festival, the Surajkund Crafts Mela, Mango festival, etc. Among these, the Teej festival that marks the arrival of monsoon is the most vibrant festival in Haryana.
+There are numerous seasonal and religious festivals celebrated in the villages of Haryana which further glorify the rich culture of this region.
+The most widely celebrated festivals in the villages of Haryana include Holi, Diwali, Lohri, Basant Panchami, Gangore, Baisakhi, Teej, Nirjala Ekadashi, Janmashtami, Sanjhi, Guggapir, Dussehra, Kurukshetra Festival, the Surajkund Crafts Mela, Mango festival, etc. Among these, the Teej festival that marks the arrival of monsoon is the most vibrant festival in Haryana.